jamtur01/gharchive/README.md

 - `npm run dev` - Build and run the application
 - `npm start` - Run the compiled application

-## Repository

-This project is hosted on GitHub at: https://github.com/jamesturnbull/gharchive

 ## License

 MIT License